Username0103/AI-TUI/readme.md

 make sure to run this on [windows terminal](https://apps.microsoft.com/detail/9n0dx20hk701?)
 cmd/powershell kinda works but is really bad due to lack of support for ANSI codes
+to run just point the terminal at the exe

 #### linux:
 ```bash